gentoo-golang-dist/zabbix-agent2-plugin-mssql/README.md

 Specifies the amount of time to wait for a server to respond when first connecting and on follow-up operations in the session.
 Range: 1-30 in seconds.
+Global item-type timeout (or individual item timeout) will override this value if it is smaller.
-If not specified, the value defaults to global timeout value defined in agent 2 configuration.
+If not specified, the value defaults to global timeout value defined in Zabbix agent 2 configuration file.

 Example usage: